conatusassistant/conatus-debug-new/DEBUG_LOG.md

 ### 4. Additional React Query v5 Issues (March 18, 2025)

-- **Status**: ✅ FIXED
+- **Status**: ✅ FIXED (March 18, 2025)
-- **Description**: Despite the previous fixes, there were still some compatibility issues with React Query v5 in the AdaptiveLearningContext.
+- **Description**: Despite the previous fixes, there were still some compatibility issues with React Query v5 in the useSuggestions hook.
 - **Files Affected**:
-  - `web/context/AdaptiveLearningContext.tsx`
+  - `web/lib/hooks/useSuggestions.ts`
 - **Error Message**: `TypeError: client.defaultQueryOptions is not a function`
 - **Solution Implemented**:
-  - Fixed remaining compatibility issues in AdaptiveLearningContext.tsx
-  - Performed thorough review to ensure all React Query calls use the new object parameter syntax
-  - Added better error handling around React Query operations
+  - Fixed the useSuggestions hook to properly handle null userId cases
+  - Modified the queryFn to conditionally execute getSuggestions only when userId is defined
+  - Added proper null checks and default values for both useSuggestions and usePreferences hooks
+  - Ensured proper Promise handling for both resolved and rejected cases

 ## Completed Fixes

 - Added React Query Provider to root layout (app/layout.tsx)
 - Updated AdaptiveLearningContext.tsx to be compatible with React Query v5
 - Updated useSuggestions.ts with better type annotations and React Query v5 compatibility
+- Fixed useSuggestions.ts to properly handle null userId values
 - Improved Supabase environment variable handling
 - Created .env.local file for development
 - Ensured all required dependencies are in package.json